8 User Segments To Focus on in SaaS To Drive Product Growth

 Here’s a great example of a churn survey.
 Lots of reasons to choose from, and the placeholder text encourages users actually to leave feedback.

-How to do customer segmentation with Userpilot?
+How to do build user segments with Userpilot?

 So now, after reading all of these segmentation methods, it’s time to know how you can create those segments.